Enekwestanley/chukwuebukaVictor/README.md

 ## Hi there I'm Victor!👋
-I'm a Full-stack Software developer interested in new technologies and looking for new challenges.
+I'm a Full-stack software developer interested in new technologies and looking for new challenges.
 ## About Me 📄
 I love improving myself on all IT related field.
 I'm currently learning new languages and technologies like React and Nodejs.
 I'm always open to new opportunities.
 ### My Skills 📖